 My office is close to the gym.

 The adverb much never goes between the verb and the object but rather always goes at the end.
-This is an expression that is not used much in oral discourse, so “a lot” or “really” would be better.
+Nevertheless, this is an expression that isn’t used much in oral discourse, so using “a lot” or “really” would be better.

 I like pizza very much.

 I really like pizza.

 Don’t be afraid to be wrong!
 Making mistakes is an important part of learning because it allows you to reflect on the rules of the language and to apply them in a practical way.
 The important thing is that you know what you’ve done wrong.
 Then you simply have to make the necessary corrections to improve your language proficiency.